browserengineering/book/book/animations.md

 Notice how `paint_draw_list` happens on every frame, regardless of the type of update.
-And it's not free---it has to loop over a number of ancestor effects for every `CompositedLayer` and built up a display list.
+And it's not free---it has to loop over a number of ancestor effects for every composited layer and built up a display list.
 This cost is not unique to our toy browser, and is present in one for or another in many real browsers.

+But that's nothing compared to another problem: putting every paint command in its own composited layer.
+That's super inefficinet, and it needs to be fixed.

 ::: {.further}